Are Proofreading Courses Worth It?

 Feel Good about the Value You Give to Clients

-A proofreading course will help you feel good about the value you give to your clients.
+A proofreading class will help you feel good about the value you give to your clients.
 You’ll be able to inspire confidence in your clients from the get-go, and you’ll be glad to know you can help them in a meaningful way.

 After all, you will have put forth the effort to learn your trade well.
 It’s a win-win deal for both parties!